Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Implications for next-generation digital trust infrastructure

 \section{Implications for next-generation digital trust infrastructure}

 The previous sections show that location-data provenance failures are rarely isolated technical faults.
 They are repeatable governance breakdowns that occur when high-impact claims become contestable, yet the institutional capacity to arbitrate those disputes remains dependent on opaque intermediaries, slow reconstruction, or overly broad data collection.
-The central design objective for a next-generation digital trust infrastructure targeting location data is therefore \emph{contestability under dispute}, i.e., the ability for legitimate actors to challenge location-linked claims and obtain a verifiable, rights-compatible resolution without defaulting to either blind trust or indiscriminate surveillance.
+The central design objective for a next-generation digital trust infrastructure targeting location data is therefore \emph{contestability under dispute}: the ability for legitimate actors to challenge location-linked claims and obtain a verifiable, rights-compatible resolution through structured evidence, defined procedures, and proportionate access mechanisms.

+This section derives infrastructure implications from the taxonomy in Table~\ref{tab:taxonomy}.
+The derivation follows the rule: each principle or capability is justified by the role it plays in preventing one or more recurring provenance failures from reappearing under institutional or adversarial pressure.
+In this sense, the section moves from a diagnostic framework to a legal-technical requirements framework.
+The term \emph{infrastructure} is used broadly.
+It includes technical proof objects, verification interfaces, audit rights, retention rules, role separation, assurance semantics, and institutional access mechanisms that together make location-linked claims contestable across organisational and jurisdictional boundaries.

 This objective aligns with the direction of EU governance for high-impact digital activity.
 The Digital Services Act frames systemic risks and mitigation as an accountability problem for very large platforms and search engines \autocite{reg2022dsa}, complemented by Commission guidance for electoral-process risks \autocite{ec2024dsa_elections_guidelines}.
 Regulation (EU)~2024/900 strengthens transparency and due diligence for political advertising \autocite{reg2024political_ads}, at the same time as the AI Act advances transparency expectations for certain AI-generated or manipulated outputs \autocite{reg2024ai_act}, and the European Media Freedom Act reinforces conditions for pluralistic and reliable media services \autocite{reg2024emfa}.
 The endorsed Code of Conduct on Disinformation further indicates that evidence-grade governance practices are treated as a practical benchmark for compliance \autocite{ec2025code_disinfo_endorse,ec2025dsa_codes_conduct}.
+These instruments operate in different domains, yet they share a common legal-technical orientation: high-impact digital activity increasingly requires traceability, auditability, and contestability under institutional oversight.